Anthropometry Revision Ink Series #6 by Lee Wen. Image courtesy of John Chia and Cheryl Chia.

 Synopsis

-This exhibition, curated from the private collection of John Chia and Cheryl Loh, embarks on a critical examination of the human condition.
+This exhibition, curated from the private collection of John and Cheryl Chia, embarks on a critical examination of the human condition.
 The title, ‘Human Being Human’, draws inspiration from Keith Haring's iconic "Radiant Baby," serving as a conceptual framework to explore the inherent potential for purity and goodness.

 We are compelled to consider a fundamental question: does our departure from an ideal, original state of "being" necessitate a flawed existence?
 This exhibition investigates the catalysts for this divergence, probing at the core of human identity.